-But now let's focus specifically on your compost bin, which can be a target for rats for two reasons: namely, for shelter, as well as for food.
+Focus on the compost bin itself, which rats can target to use as shelter, as well as for food.
 If your compost bin is drawing rats, it may be that you're not following accepted best practices for making compost.
-For example, are you including meat in the kitchen scraps that you're putting in the compost pile?
-For the suburban homeowner, this practice is generally best avoided and could even be attracting rats.
+For example, suburban homeowners shouldn't be including meat in the kitchen scraps that they're putting in the compost pile: It attracts rats.
 And if you suspect a rat infestation, even fruit and vegetable scraps should be turned under (rather than leaving them exposed on top of your compost bin, giving rodents easy access to them).

-Moreover, an optimally designed and run compost bin will break down organic matter such as fruits and vegetables pretty quickly, giving rats less of an opportunity to exploit the situation.
-The best compost piles, furthermore, are very hot in their centers; this extreme heat would probably discourage rats from entering.
-One factor in getting a compost heap to heat up this much is keeping it moist, and this moisture, too, will cut down on rat incursions (rats seeking shelter would prefer some nice, dry compost).
+A compost bin that's well designed will break down organic matter such as fruits and vegetables quickly, giving rats less of an opportunity to exploit the situation.
+The best compost piles, furthermore, are very hot in their centers (ideally between 135 degrees Fahrenheit and 160 degrees Fahrenheit); this heat would probably discourage rats from entering.
+One factor in getting a compost heap to heat up is keeping it moist, and this moisture, too, will cut down on rat invasions (rats seeking shelter would prefer some nice, dry compost).

 There's one other measure you can take to keep rats out of compost bins, and that is to block their access:

-For example, some types of compost bins (such as the tumbler kind, as shown in the image above) can be closed up more tightly than others, making them cleaner.
+For example, some types of compost bins can be closed up more tightly than others, making them cleaner.
 If you have a rat problem, you should probably seek out this kind of compost bin and remember to batten down the hatches whenever you're not present.
 Alternatively, you could rig up some sort of fencing that would envelop the compost bin.
 But there are two things to keep in mind here:

-- House rats can slip through relatively small holes in fencing.
-You'll need to use a wire mesh with holes that are just 1/4 inch big.
+- House rats can slip through relatively small holes in the fencing.
+You'll need to use a wire mesh with holes that are less than 1/2 inch big.